opentargets/gentropy/docs/contributing.md

     - This must be different from the version used by any other people working on the repository to avoid any deployment conflicts, so it's a good idea to use your name, for example: `1.2.3+jdoe`.
     - You can also add a brief branch description, for example: `1.2.3+jdoe.myfeature`.
     - Note that the version must comply with [PEP440 conventions](https://peps.python.org/pep-0440/#normalization), otherwise Poetry will not allow it to be deployed.
+    - Do not use underscores or hyphens in your version name.
+When building the WHL file, they will be automatically converted to dots, which means the file name will no longer match the version and the build will fail.
+Use dots instead.

 3. Run `make build`.
     - This will create a bundle containing the neccessary code, configuration and dependencies to run the ETL pipeline, and then upload this bundle to Google Cloud.